AEADataEditor/aea-de-guidance/FAQ.md

 6) In most cases, the article will remain linked to the V1 deposit ("version of record"), but anybody navigating there will see a banner indicating that a more recent version exists (the V2 deposit).

+### I have a paper that uses data from 14 different sources.
+How do I comply with requirement for data citations and fit within page limits? (for instance in Papers and Proceedings).

+We understand  page limits, here are possible workarounds, in decreasing order of preference:

+- refer to an (online) appendix for the details, and have an appendix-only bibliography (may not be an option for Papers and Proceedings)
+- refer to the README in the deposit, which has a bibliography like a real paper (see the [README template](https://social-science-data-editors.github.io/template_README/))